Alexzihaohu/2021s1final/ccc.md

 - SOAP/WS is a stack of protocols that covers every aspect of using a remote service, from service discovery, to service description, to the actual request/response
 - ReST makes use of the different HTTP Methods (GET, POST, PUT, DELETE, etc)

-### WSDL
+### WSDL(Web Services Description Language)

-- The Web Services Description Language (WSDL) is an XMLbased interface description language that describes thefunctionality offered by a web service.
+- The Web Services Description Language (WSDL) is an XML-based interface description language that describes thefunctionality offered by a web service.
 - WSDL provides a machine-readable description of how the service can be called, what parameters it expects, and what results/data structures it returns:
-  - Definition – what it does
+  - Definition   - what it does
-  - Target Namespace – context for naming things
+  - Target Namespace   - context for naming things
-  - Data Types – simple/complex data structures inputs/outputs
+  - Data Types   - simple/complex data structures inputs/outputs
-  - Messages – messages and structures exchanged between client and server
+  - Messages   - messages and structures exchanged between client and server
   - Port Type - encapsulate input/output messages into one logical operation
   - Bindings - bind the operation to the particular port type
   - Service - name given to the web service itself